 Content is everything that people consume on your webpage.
 It includes things like:

 All content serves a purpose.
 It may be to display the benefits of a product you sell.
 Or it may be brand awareness.
 To create effective content for small business SEO, get very clear on what objectives you strive to meet with the content.
 Having high-quality content will not only boost your search ranking, but your online presence as well.

 Build Content Around The Buyer’s Journey

-A very effective content creation strategy is mapping out a buyer’s journey.
+As a new business, a very effective content creation strategy is mapping out a buyer’s journey.
 You can then build content around it.

 The buyer’s journey includes: